StarPlayrX/bigmac/README.md

 9. Format a disk using MacOS Extended Journaled with title BigMac.
 10. Execute in Terminal `sudo asr -er -nov -s ~/Downloads/BMO*.dmg -t /Volumes/BigMac`
 11. When asr is 100% complete, open System Preferences, select BMO2 as your startup disk and reboot.
 12. bigmac2's pre-release patches have already been applied.
-When finished, move the BMO2 disk image in the Trash and delete permanently.
+When finished, remove the BMO2 disk image, e.g: `rm -rf ~/Downloads/BMO2.dmg`.

 <b>One More Thing</b> A Big Mac is better than a New Mac.
 [Please donate.](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ) Thank you!